What if I don’t give God my best?

-The story of Cain and Abel is a sad one.
+Let’s reflect on the story of Cain and Abel.
+A sad one.

 A tale of disobedience, jealousy, deception and murder.